leontrolski/trolskgen/README.md

 </details>

-`troslkgen` lets you easily build and compose `ast.AST` trees, and thereby easily generate source code.
+`trolskgen` lets you easily build and compose `ast.AST` trees, and thereby easily generate source code.
 It doesn't handle any formatting concerns, just [`ruff format`](https://github.com/astral-sh/ruff) it afterwards.
 If you want comments, sorry, instead use a docstring or some `Annotated[]` wizardry.

 Quick example: